Social Media Marketing for Musicians: Let’s Build a Fanbase! (Updated)

 I recommend cross-promotion (as discussed in the Facebook section) to build up your following.

-Another strategy you can use is “cold-calling“ popular accounts to ask if you can get your music featured on their Soundcloud account.
+Another strategy you can use is messaging popular accounts to ask if you can get your music featured on their Soundcloud account.
+There are many music curation accounts on Soundcloud.
+Make sure to look carefully before sending a message.
+They could have specific music submission guidelines.

 Instagram is insane when it comes to organic reach.